vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 **Perception** is a factor, one must know that the item is already allocated.
 There is no offence if one didn't know.

+After forfeiting the item, the bhikkhu will receive it back.
+The community may decide if the item is unsuitable for a bhikkhu to use.

 ## Pc 82, Diverting an offering for a lay person